Training calendar & Class Descriptions

 Household Obedience – This class focuses on behaviors that will make your day-to-day life with your dog easier.
 Waiting at doorways, going to a specific place on command, no jumping on guests, helping your dog learn how to be calm when getting ready for a walk, teaching your dog to love their crate, discussing counter-surfing solutions and more!

 Coming When Called – The entire focus of this class is teaching (or re-teaching) your dog to come when called.
-This 4 week class takes place outside at various parks while we work with out dogs on long leads.
-The class will conclude with a one-on-one lesson in a location of your choosing to work with your dog off-leash.
-[Limit 5 dogs per class.]
+This 5 week class takes place outside at various parks while we work with out dogs on long leads.

 Boost your dogs confidence, strengthen your bond, tire them out and HAVE FUN!

-Continuing Fun-gility– This is an informal agility class with a mini course to run through with the help and supervision of a trainer.
-It’s a great way to get your dog some exercise while staying warm and dry on cold and rainy days.
+Fungility 1 – An informal agility class with a mini course to run through with the help and supervision of a trainer.
+This class is held at Unleashed in Evanston which is smaller and on rubber floors (less distracting than the turf at Unleashed Academy).
+Once dogs and their handlers are efficient at this level, they will be invited to join FUNgility 2.
 Dogs must have taken at least one intro agility class at Unleashed or elsewhere before enrolling in this class.
 Bring lots of yummy bite-sized treats!

 Intro to Sniff & Seek – Does your dog love to sniff things?
 Are you looking for a fun activity that will challenge your dog AND can be practiced within the walls of your own home?
 This class will introduce you to the basics of canine nose work – an up and coming dog sport that involves scent detection.